cedricrommel/augnet/README.md

 ## How to create your own AugNet meta-model

-You can create augmentation layers using the ``augnet.models.AugmentationLayer`` class, by passing to is a list of differentiable augmentations, such as those in the module ``augnet.augmentations.vision``:
+You can create augmentation layers using the ``augnet.models.AugmentationLayer`` class, by passing to it a list of differentiable augmentations, such as those in the module ``augnet.augmentations.vision``:

 ```python